Kill or be killed. Clark Kent

 Lois: "Couldn't you afford a whole dress?"

-Chick Magnet: Clark attracts an obscene amount of women throughout the show's run.
-Superman more so, but even when he is just plain Clark.
-In the episode where Superman is arrested, the police take extra mugshots to give some hookers (who are avowed fans of Superman) a chance to pose with him.
+- Chick Magnet: Clark attracts an obscene amount of women throughout the show's run.
+(Superman more so, but even when he is just plain Clark.)
+Even the city's crooks are avowed fans of Superman: In the episode where Superman is arrested, the police take extra mugshots to give some streetwalkers a chance to pose with him!

 Tempus: Look (puts glasses on), I'm Clark Kent.
 (Takes glasses off) No, I'm Superman!
 (Puts glasses on) Mild-mannered reporter.
 (Takes glasses off) Superhero!
 Well, that was worth the whole trip, to actually meet the most galactically stupid woman who ever lived.